 - 1. Evidence of peer recognition in the community as a consultant or a primary provider as assessed by patient referrals.
-The department head/chair may obtain independent letters from colleagues in the community as a means of documenting recognition. - 2.
-Total time commitment of the candidate devoted solely to patient care activities. - 3.
-Membership on advisory committees of and consultantships to hospitals and educational, clinical, or other similar institutions. - 4.
+The department head/chair may obtain written documentation from clinical colleagues in the community as a means of documenting recognition. - 2.
+Development, documentation, and evaluation of innovative patient care activities, new techniques and breakthroughs.

+- 3. Membership on advisory committees of and consultantships to hospitals and educational, clinical, or other similar institutions. - 4.
 Programs of national, state, or local professional organizations which the candidate organized or in which he/she participated.
+Maintenance of board certification.